-Protecting Your Fourth Amendment Constitutional Rights
+Protecting Your Fourth Amendment Constitutional Rights In Search And Seizure Cases

 If you have been arrested for or are under investigation for a criminal offense, it does not necessarily mean you will be convicted.
 Law enforcement must follow strict Fourth Amendment restrictions against unreasonable warrantless searches and seizures.
 If they do not, then the evidence is inadmissible.